 Council's Heritage Advisory Service was established in 1986, and since that time there has been a marked improvement in the appearance of commercial and residential buildings throughout the city.The ultimate aim of the service is to create enthusiasm amongst the public to preserve significant aspects of the past.An example of assistance given by the service is free professional advice from a qualified Heritage Adviser who visits Broken Hill on a monthly basis.
-Appointments can be made by contacting the Heritage Advisor through Council's Sustainability Group on telephone (08) 8080 3300.
+Appointments can be made by contacting the Heritage Advisor through Council's Customer Services Team on telephone (08) 8080 3300.

 Items of Local Significance